🚀

 High-Fidelity Prototypes

-After incorporating feedback from the first round of testing, I refined the prototypes into high-fidelity versions that included real content, visuals, and interactivity.
+After incorporating feedback from testing, I created high-fidelity prototypes that included real content, visuals, and interactivity.
 The goal was to simulate a near-final experience so users could provide more detailed feedback on design elements and functionality.

 Test

-Objective: Validate the final design by testing it with real users and making sure it meets their needs effectively.
-By gathering actionable feedback at this stage, we can make subtle tweaks to the design if necessary to improve usability and identify any remaining issues before full-scale deployment.
+Objective: Validate the final design by testing it with real users.
+By gathering feedback at this stage, we could make subtle tweaks to the design if necessary to improve usability and identify any remaining issues before launch.

 Usability Testing

 The primary objective of usability testing was to observe how users interacted with the new design in a real-world context.
-We focused on whether users could easily navigate to the seat upgrade feature and complete their purchase in fewer steps.
-We also hoped to uncover any lingering issues that might not have surfaced in earlier phases.
+We focused on whether users could easily navigate to the seat upgrade feature and complete their purchase in fewer steps to uncover any lingering issues that might not have surfaced in earlier phases.

 Accessibility Testing